NCommander/dnscatcher/doc/technical_overview.md

    * This includes all keys listed in the Key Pinning section of this document
  * If DLV is being used, the DLV anchor
    * If DLV is used, *and* the DLV anchor is in a position where it can be encoded with DNSSEC (this may be true in cases where split horizon DNS has been deployed, and is using the same domain name internally and externally).
-   * If the DLV anchor can be validated via DNSSEC, it shall allow for auto configuration to take place.
+   * If the DLV anchor can be validated via DNSSEC, it will allow for auto configuration to take place.
  * Certificate chains for all leaf certificates, including a copy of the root
    * This is used to enroll internal CAs for DNSCatcher clients
  * Copies of SRV records to determine relevant domain names for testing and other services.